EddieSCJ/starwars-api-java/README.md

 The api also is documented with [OpenAPI Swagger](https://swagger.io/specification/), so if you have any doubt, just open in your browser the follow url: `http://domain-you-are-using/api/v0/swagger-ui/index.html`

 Please, read the content below to know how to use this api and if is there any doubt, please, contact me.

+#### <p align="center"> PR Advices </p>

+You'll see that once you open a PR some checks will be made, they are all essential to be passed before you merge your branch, so, make sure they are all passing.

+One exception is snyk, which sometimes have some problems that can't be solved now, in this case you can just bypass.

 #### <p align="center">  Using Cloud Tools </p>